 Each Flash EEPROM module has hardware interlocks which protect stored data from accidental corruption.
-An erase- and program-protected 8-Kbyte block for boot routines is located at the top of each 32-Kbyte array.
-Since boot programs must be available at all times, the only useful boot block is at \$E000-\$FFFF location.
-All paged boot blocks can be used as protected program space if desired.
+An erase- and program-protected 8-Kbyte block for boot routines is located at \$6000-\$7FFF or \$E000-\$FFFF depending upon the mapped location of the Flash EEPROM arrays.

-On 0L05H and later mask sets, an optional protection scheme is supported to protect all four 32-Kbyte Flash EEPROM modules against accident program or erase.
-This is achieved using the protection bit FPOPEN in EEPROM EEMCR (see 8.11 Flash protection bit FPOPEN).
+On 1L02H and later mask sets, an optional protection scheme is supported to protect the entire two Flash EEPROM modules (32-Kbyte and 28-Kbyte) against accident program or erase.
+This is achieved using the protection bit FPOPEN in EEPROM EEMCR (see 7.11 Flash protection bit FPOPEN).

-8.4 Flash EEPROM Control Block
+7.4 Flash EEPROM Control Block

 A 4-byte register block for each module controls the Flash EEPROM operation.
 Configuration information is specified and programmed independently from the contents of the Flash EEPROM array.
-At reset, the 4-byte register section starts at address \$00F4 and points to the 00FEE32K register block.